beaconsproject/disturbance_explorer/docs/datasets.md

 - **Other disturbances** (linear and areal) can be uploaded as shapefiles and included in the analysis.
 However, only an overall buffer size can be applied to additional disturbances.

-📌 Note: All layers in the GeoPackage, as well as shapefiles for **Other disturbances**, must have the same projection.
-Additionally, the study area must contain the full extent of disturbance layers to ensure accurate analysis.
+📌 Note: All layers in the GeoPackage and the shapefiles for **Other disturbances** must have the same projection.
+Additionally, the study area must contain the full extent of disturbance layers for accurate analysis.